TikTok's Frozen Beauty Blender Hack Made My Pores Disappear

 Despite being a bit of a faff (who has the time or patience to freeze their makeup sponge every day, unless you have a handful on rotation?)
 I rate this hack as it does yield great, noticeable results.
 But what does an expert think?
 Makeup artist Zoë Moore says: "I find this trend a little odd.
 Using cooling aids can help de-puff skin but to apply foundation with a frozen Beauty Blender could be a disaster.
 When it starts to thaw, the water will mix with any oil-based foundations and result in a cakey, unblended finish."
 I hadn't thought of that but it makes sense as oil molecules are repelled by water.
 Luckily, my foundation is oil-free – but even then, Zoë suggests a better technique for flawless blending.
 "I personally like to apply my own base with my fingers, as the warmth from your hands helps the product blend beautifully into the skin."

 Though the Beauty Blender did most of the work to smooth my skin, a great foundation helps.
-If you're after full coverage, try NARS Soft Matte Complete Foundation, £28.
-Those looking for medium coverage will love Il Makiage's Woke Up Like This Flawless Base Foundation, £36, and if you're into something lighter, try Fenty Beauty's Eaze Drop Blurring Skin Tint, £25, available in 25 shades.
+If you're after full coverage, try NARS Soft Matte Complete Foundation.
+Those looking for medium coverage will love Il Makiage's Woke Up Like This Flawless Base Foundation, and if you're into something lighter, try Fenty Beauty's Eaze Drop Blurring Skin Tint, available in 25 shades.